A generalization to networks of Young's characterization of the Borda rule: Introduction

-Properly qualifying the set $\mathbf{D}$ of preference profiles, Theorem \ref{characterization-profiles} allows to obtain many known characterization theorems.
-Indeed, we deduce the characterizations of the Borda rule by Young (1974, Theorem 1), of the Partial Borda rule by Cullinan (2014, Theorem 2), of the Averaged Borda rule by Terzopoulou and Endriss (2021, Theorem 6), of the Approval Voting by Fishburn (1979, Theorem 4), of the Plurality rule by Sekiguchi (2012, Theorem 1), of the anti-Plurality rule by Kurihara (2018, Theorem 1).
-Those characterizations appear in the paper as Theorems \ref{young-theorem}, \ref{culli-theorem}, \ref{terzo-endriss}, \ref{Fishburn}, \ref{Seki} and \ref{kuri}, respectively.
-We also prove that neutrality, consistency, cancellation and faithfulness characterize the generalized Borda rule on order profiles, as stated by Young (1974).
-Many further characterization results are proposed along the paper and many others seem to be at hand due to the strength of the result.

-Theorem \ref{characterization-profiles} is obtained as a (not immediate) consequence of a theorem about network solutions, our second main result.
-In order to present such a theorem let us first recall the concepts of network and network solution.

 A network on a set $A$ is a triple $N=(A,A^2_*,c)$, where $A$ is called the set of vertices of $N$, $A^2_*=\{(x,y)\in A^2:x\neq y\}$ is called the set of arcs of $N$ and $c$ is a function from $A^2_*$ to $\mathbb{Q}$ called the capacity associated with $N$.
 Networks can be used to represent a variety of situations.
 For instance, they can be used to mathematically represent competitions.
 Indeed, assume to have a set of teams which played a certain number of matches among each other and to know, for every team, the number of matches it won against any other team.
-Then we can represent that competition by a network $N=(A,A^2_*,c)$, where $A$ is the set of teams and, for every $(x, y) \in A^2_*$, $c(x, y)$ counts the number of matches in which $x$ beat $y$ (assuming that ties are not allowed).
+Then we can represent that competition by a network $N=(A,A^2_*,c)$, where $A$ is the set of teams and, for every $(x, y) \in A^2_*$, $c(x, y)$ counts the number of matches in which $x$ beat $y$, assuming that ties are not allowed.
 As another example assume that $A$ is a set of alternatives.
 A network $N=(A,A^2_*,c)$ can represent a special type of information about the alternatives.
 Indeed, for every $(x, y) \in A^2_*$, $c(x, y)$ can be thought as a numerically evaluation of the strength of the statement ``$x$ is at least as good as $y$''.
 That strength might stem by considering several criteria to assess alternatives, assigning a suitable numerical weight to each criteria, and summing the weights of the criteria for which $x$ is at least as good as $y$.
-That strength can also be computed by counting the number of voters/experts in a given panel declaring that $x$ is at least as good as $y$.
-Of course, that leads to a very natural way to associate a network on $A$ with any preference profile and, in the paper, we adopt that idea.
+For instance, that strength can be computed by counting the number of voters/experts in a given panel declaring that $x$ is at least as good as $y$.